-As a part of Student Registration, you complete a Health and Accommodations Form.
+As a part of Student Registration, you complete a Wellbeing and Accessibility Planning Form.
 The information is private and shared only as relevant to your accommodation requests.
 After reviewing the Form, DIS staff will contact you to prompt a dialogue and explore options.

 In most cases, submitting your accommodation request through the Form allows plenty of time for you and DIS to dialogue about options.
 However, if you have a more extensive need for accommodations, you are encouraged to reach out to begin this dialogue as soon as possible.
 See more information in the section on roles below.